slidevjs/slidev/guide/install.md

 ## Install Globally

+> Available since v0.14

-From v0.14.0, we shipped **experimental** global installation support.
-You can install it with the following command
+You can install Slidev globally with the following command

 ```bash
 $ npm i -g @slidev/cli